felsymartin/StudentDatabase/README.md

 # StudentDatabase
-A Database of students were we can view Student details Batch-wise and also Individually.
+A Database of students were we can Register Student details, can view the details Batch-wise and also Individually using ID.